While Libraries buildings are CLOSED until further notice, our staff are working remotely to support you. UW Libraries COVID-19 Updates

 These sources provide the full text of Public and Private laws as passed by congress.
 The United States Statutes at Large is the primary source for the laws and resolutions passed by Congress.
 "Slip Laws" are the official publication of individual laws, which are then compiled in the Statues at Large.

-The United States Code is the arrangement of Public Laws into 51 subject areas, or "titles".
-26 of the titles are considered to be legal evidence of the law.
-The remaining titles are prima facie evidence of the law leaving the Statutes at Large the official legal evidence.
+The United States Code is the arrangement of Public Laws into 54 subject areas, or "titles".
 The print version of the U.S. Code is published every six years, although online editions may be updated more frequently.

 These sources either provide tools for identifying the law you are looking for or are guides to documents related to the Public and Private laws passed by congress.